 Billings isn’t just Montana’s Trailhead, it is the gateway to Yellowstone’s Most Scenic Route via the Beartooth Highway.

-, curves along some of the most extreme country in the world.
-Did we mention there are over 20 mountain peaks reaching more than 12,000 ft?
-There is no question why the highway has been designated a National Scenic Byways “All-American Road”
+The highway is a place filled with forever views and forever memories, and Forbes even calls it one of the country’s most dazzling drives.
+Reaching a peak of 10,977 feet through Beartooth Pass, Roadtrippers will immerse themselves in unmatched scenic views.
+The Beartooth Highway, or Yellowstone’s Most Scenic Route, curves along some of the most extreme country in the world.
+Did we mention there are over 20 mountain peaks reaching more than 12,000 feet?
+There is no question why the highway has been designated a National Scenic Byways “All-American Road.”

 Yellowstone’s Most Scenic Route is easily accessible from Billings.
 Take Highway 212 toward Red Lodge to the start of the Beartooth Highway.
 Continue along the scenic route for 68.7-miles to reach the northeast entrance of Yellowstone National Park.
 The road is open from Memorial Day through Labor Day, weather permitting.

 The drive itself will take a few hours, depending on how quickly you let the stunning views pass you by.
 Plan to enjoy this drive as part of your national park experience.
 Due to high demands, be sure to have your car rental reservation before you come.